jianshu93/DartUniFrac/README.md

 </div>

 # DartUniFrac: Approximate unweighted UniFrac via Weighted MinHash
 This crate provides an efficieint implementation of the DartUniFrac algorithm for large-scale UniFrac computation.
+We named this new algorithm DartUniFrac because the key step is to use DartMinHash on branches and the DartMinHash is about "Among the first r darts thrown, return those hitting $x_i$"

 ## Overview
 UniFrac can be simply described as unique branches that differ two samples over shared branches.
 Here, each sample has some taxa (or features) that are in the phylogenetic tree.